lucienwalewski/MathsSolver/README.md

 Enter: "OPENCV_LIBRARY_INCLUDE=__root__\opencv\release\install\include" "OPENCV_LIBRARY_PATH=__root__\opencv\release\bin\" "ANACONDA_PATH=__condaPath__ where __root__ is the path towards your opencv installation and __condaPath__ is the path towards your Anaconda installation.

+> Note: The project can build and run on both Mac and Windows (not tested on Linux) but the ImageRecognition part will not work on Windows.

-We now also need to activate the Conda environment included.
+We now also need to activate the Conda environment included if on Mac and using the ImageRecognition feature.
 First ensure you are in the root directory of the project where you should find the file ```recognition.yml```.
 Run the following command:

 ```Conda env create -f recognition.yml```

 Having done this, the project should build and run.